winfsp/winfsp/doc/winfsp.h.markdown

 - _SecurityInformation_ \- Describes what parts of the file or directory security descriptor should be modified.
 - _ModificationDescriptor_ \- Describes the modifications to apply to the file or directory security descriptor.
-- _AccessToken_ \- A handle to a token that can be used to verify whether the requested modifications are allowed.

 **Return Value**